Omeruo and Awaziem shine in Leganes draw against Mallorca | Goal.com

 Kenneth Omeruo and Chidozie Awaziem featured as Leganes secured a 1-1 draw against Mallorca in Friday’s La Liga game at Visit Mallorca Estadi.

-Since the resumption of the Spanish top-flight after the coronavirus break, the Cucumber Growers clinched their first point against the Vermilions.
+Since the resumption of the Spanish top-flight after the coronavirus postponement, the Cucumber Growers clinched their first point against the Vermilions.

-The Estadio Municipal de Butarque outfit have lost their previous two games against Real Valladolid and league leaders Barcelona.
+The Estadio Municipal de Butarque outfit has lost their previous two games against Real Valladolid and league leaders Barcelona.

 In an effort to return to winning ways and keep a clean sheet, manager Javier Aguirre paired Omeruo and Awaziem along with Unai Bustinza at the heart of the defence.